bakins/kube-log-tail/README.md

 Only a small number of colors are currently supported, and each container in each pod is given a color, so colors may repeat.

-## Bugs, Features, etc
+## Know Issues

-Please open a PR or an Issue.
+- Sometimes, `kube-log-tail` will just stop tailing a log.
+If this happens, check if the last log line from the container was `unexpected stream type ""` or similar.
+This is an [issue](https://github.com/kubernetes/kubernetes/issues/47800) with Kubernetes and I'm thinking of workaround.

 ## TODO